“14th International Conference on Pensions, Insurance and Savings”

 Michael McKersie, Assistant Director, Capital Markets, ABI says:

 The paper from the Pensions Institute demonstrates, however, that the preciseness of accounting values is not consistent with the inherent uncertainty of future pension scheme cash flows.
 It is uncertainty about longevity and the difficulties of adequately reflecting this alongside other risk factors within the accounting data that gives unsatisfactory answers.
-It must therefore be right to seek valuation methods that better reflect the underlying shape as well as size of these liabilities."
+It must, therefore, be right to seek valuation methods that better reflect the underlying shape as well as the size of these liabilities.”

 First Pension Commission report discussed